Irish Life: History

 The Prudential re-entered the Irish market under its own name, then sold their second Irish operation to the Insurance Corporation of Ireland (ICI).
 Allied Irish Banks took over Insurance Corporation of Ireland.
 Shortly afterwards, the general insurance company became insolvent.
 The Insurance Corporation of Ireland Life (ICI Life) was the Life Assurance subsidiary of the Insurance Corporation of Ireland.
 The Government of Ireland wrote off the debts of Insurance Corporation of Ireland and sold the ICI Life arm as a profitable going concern to Prudential.
 Prudential Life operated in Ireland until its acquisition by Irish Permanent Building Society.
 The life office then traded as Progressive Life.
 In 1999, Irish Life Assurance plc and the Irish Permanent Building Society merged to form the Irish Life and Permanent Group, and the operations of Progressive Life and Irish Life Assurance were merged.

-Even though the government had to assist Allied Irish Banks following the debacle of Insurance Corporation of Ireland, they established another life assurance company, called 'Ark Life'.

 Irish Life Assurance was never a fully state owned company.
 In 1939, the minister owned 18% of the shares in the company.
 In 1947, restructuring and purchase by Minister of Finance of shares held by British life assurance companies resulting in a government holding of 90.25%.
 In July 1991, these shares were released on the market.

 Irish Life Assurance was a founding member of Irish Life & Permanent plc.
-In March 2012, during the Irish financial crisis, the profitable Irish Life Group was purchased from Permanent TSB by the Irish State for 1.2 billion as part of the recapitalisation of Permanent TSB bank.
+In March 2012, during the Irish financial crisis, the Irish Life Group was purchased from Permanent TSB by the Irish State for €1.2 billion as part of the recapitalisation of Permanent TSB bank.
 This ended the association between Irish Life Assurance and PTSB.

 In July 2013, Great-West Lifeco of Canada completed its purchase of Irish Life from the Irish State.

+In 2016, Irish Life Health was formed when Irish Life acquired Aviva Health and bought out the 51 per cent of GloHealth that it didn't already own.

+2023 saw the formation of Unio Financial Services Limited following the coming together of three wealth management and employee benefit companies, Invesco Limited, Acumen and Trust and APT, with the backing of Great-West Lifeco.